crys-cross/ethernaut-attacks/README.md

 - Hijack contract by becoming admin to pass this level.

 #### SOLUTION:
--   Put address of deployed library and other needed addresses in AttackPuzzleWallet.ts and run script in goerli.
+-   There is a stage collision in the proxy contract(PuzzleProxy) and logic contract(PuzzleWallet) that Players will be able to use.
+Put address of deployed library and other needed addresses in AttackPuzzleWallet.ts and run script in goerli.

 #### FILES:
 -   AttackPuzzleWallet.ts - scripts